Continuing Competence Program

 Completing the CCP is a requirement for any active practice nurse or nurse practitioner who wishes to renew their registration with NANB.
 NANB’s by-laws (article 1.03G), require that the CCP program must also include an audit process to ensure that members are compliant with the requirements of the CCP.

 Each year registered nurses and nurse practitioners are randomly selected for review of their CCP submission from the previous year.
-NANB staff will review the learning plan submitted by the member for the upcoming year and the member’s evaluation of their learning plan from last year.
+NANB staff reviews the CCP learning plan submitted by the member for the practice year that has recently ended.

-• Did the member complete all required components of the CCP (self-assessment; learning plan; implementation and evaluation of last year’s learning plan; mandatory learning module)
+- if all required CCP components were completed (self-assessment; learning plan; implementation and evaluation of learning plan and mandatory learning module)

-• Member’s evaluation of how the learning activities informed and influenced the member’s professional practice.
+- if the evaluation of the learning plan included how the learning activities informed and influenced the nurse’s professional practice.

 For more information contact Registration Services.